Careful What You Put Into Your Body

 2. Berries

-Berries are tiny powerhouses of nutrition, rich in vitamins, minerals, and antioxidants, such as vitamin C and anthocyanins.
-These compounds can help reduce inflammation and oxidative stress, which are linked to cancer development.
-Studies have shown that berries may help prevent several types of cancer, including skin, bladder, breast, and lung.
+Small but mighty, berries of all sorts are tiny powerhouses of nutrition that are great for your body.
+These delights are rich in vitamins, minerals, and antioxidants like vitamin C and anthocyanins.
+These compounds are what help to reduce inflammation and oxidative stress, both of which are linked to cancer development.

 3. Turmeric

-This vibrant yellow spice, a staple in Indian cuisine and traditional medicine, contains curcumin, a compound with potent anti-inflammatory and antioxidant properties.
-Curcumin has been studied for its potential to reduce the growth of cancer cells and inhibit tumor formation.
-Incorporating turmeric into your meals can add flavor and a cancer-preventive punch.
+Easily recognized for its bright yellow color, this spice is a staple in both Indian cuisine and traditional medicine.
+It contains a compound called curcumin which is a strong anti-inflammatory with antioxidant properties.
+While turmeric has plenty of health benefits, it's currently being studied for its potential to reduce the growth of cancer cells and stop tumor formation.

 4. Whole Grains